Jihad-Lag/Twit-Analycite/README.md

 Twit-Analytice is my first project in Python, where I explore working with the Twitter API.
 This tool helps Twitter influencers and content creators extract, analyze, and visualize their tweet data.
 The goal is to provide insights that can improve engagement, content strategy, and audience growth.

 ## **🚀 Features**
-✅ Fetch tweets from any user using Twitter API\n
+✅ Fetch tweets from any user using Twitter API
 ✅ Export tweet data to CSV/Excel for further analysis ✅ Analyze tweet performance (likes, retweets, and engagement trends)
 ✅ Simple and efficient API authentication setup